Can I make copies at the library?

 Yes, we do send faxes.
 The cost to fax is $2 for the first page and $1 for each subsequent page.
 A cover sheet can be included at no charge.

-I have a group that would like to use the meeting room.
+I have a group that would like to use a meeting room.
 Would that be possible?

-We welcome and encourage public use of our facilities and meeting room to serve the community's needs for education, information, and cultural enrichment.
-As long as the meeting room does not have a prior reservation, you should be able to reserve it.
-There may be a fee to use the room, depending on whether or not your group is non-profit.
+We welcome and encourage public use of our facilities and meeting rooms to serve the community's needs for education, information, and cultural enrichment.
+Meeting rooms can be reserved in accordance with the library's Meeting Room Policy.
+There may be a fee to use the room, depending on your organization type.
 See our Meeting Room page to learn how to reserve a room and for more information on meeting room policies.